"It is wrong to suppose that if you can’t measure it, you can’t manage it—a costly myth."

 So, are metrics never useful?
 Of course not, provided that the metrics are based on real things and are actionable.
 Whether you can use them to measure "performance" is another matter.
 Even defining "performance" in a software context is difficult to impossible.
 We recognize it when we see it, but we can't really measure it.

 For example, velocity (average points per sprint) is not a performance metric.
 If anything at all, it’s a measure of output that tells you nothing about the value of whatever you’re producing, and it’s not even a good measure of output.
 For one thing, the basic unit (a point) is not a measurable quantity.
 It's a judgment.
 You can't derive a quantitative measure from qualitative input.

 More importantly, velocity is a gauge, not a control (to quote my friend Tim Ottinger).
 You observe the amount of work you actually complete in a sprint.
 The average of that number is your velocity.
 It changes all the time.
 If the work you complete is always below your velocity, that tells me that you're making up a number rather than using observations.

 Individual velocity as a KPI is particularly abhorrent.
 (The fact that Jira provides this metric is a good reason to get rid of Jira.
 It's just pandering to dysfunction and promoting micro-mismanagement.)
 You estimate a story at 2 points based on incomplete information—and all estimates in the Agile world are based on incomplete information.
 You discover something as you're programming, and as a result spend all week working on that story.
 You do a spectacular job.
 You are nonetheless reprimanded by a Jira-obsessed manager because your velocity is so low.
 That's just abuse, plain and simple.

-Meeting your estimates tells me nothing except that you can create estimates that you can meet.
+Similarly, meeting your estimates tells me nothing except that you can create estimates that you can meet.
+I’ll happily multiply my guesses by 100 if that’s what it takes!
 Using velocity as a KPI really says: "we don't care how good your work is or how valuable you are to the company—all that matters is how well you can estimate."
-You're certainly not measuring performance, and estimates are easy to game.

 As I said, destructive.